Looking to streamline open enrollment announcement communication? You’ve come to the right place!

 2. Initiate Open Enrollment Announcements about Potential Consequences

 To get higher enrollment participation, employees need to understand what happens if they miss open enrollment.
 By communicating potential consequences, employees are more likely to take the deadline seriously.
-It’s not meant to be a scare tactic, it’s simply the reality of what could happen.
+It’s not meant to be a scare tactic, it’s the reality of what could happen.

 Potential consequences could include: